-So if you are looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds, you name it—then you came to the right place.
+If you are looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds, you name it—then you came to the right place.
 This article will take you through every aspect of weight loss possible, from exercise to diet, motivation, and lifestyle.

 The 101 Best Weight Loss Tips of All Time

-Nonetheless, if you know your “Big Why” then you are in a good place.
-I can pretty much guarantee 100 percent that you will be able to lose weight and keep it off for good once you know deep down your “Big WHY.
+However, if you know your “Big Why,” then you are in a good place.
+I can guarantee that you will lose weight and keep it off for good once you know your “Big WHY.

-Why do I want to live a healthy lifestyle?
+Why do you want to live a healthy lifestyle?

 Why?
 Why?
 WHY?

-Is it because you are ashamed of your body?
+Is it because you’re ashamed of your body?

-Is it because, and God forbid, losing weight it’s a matter of life or death for you?
+Is it because, and God forbid, losing weight it’s a matter of life or death?

-Is it because (Fill In Your Own Reason)?
+Is it because (Fill In Your Own Reasons)?

 After figuring out your big WHY (or WHYs), write it down and keep it somewhere you can see on a daily basis.
 This will serve as a constant reminder for when the going gets tough.